-Form wood was left in place on the concrete pad.
-This wood is conducive to the infestation of various wood destroying organisms.
-The removal of the form wood is recommended.
+Cellulose forms were left in place on the pier footings.
+This cellulose is conducive to the infestation of various wood destroying organisms.
+The removal of the cellulose is recommended.

 Wood boring insect activity in the Puget Sound area usually does not occur unless there is a ventilation problem inside or underneath the structure, a water leakage/rotting condition in the house or significant quantities of soil to untreated wood contact in a crawlspace or outside around the building exterior.
 Carpenter ant, termite and wood boring beetle activity is most often a direct result of rot damaged wood and/or excessively moist, humid or damp conditions inside, around or underneath the building.
 Structural damage from termites and ants in most cases does not extend much past the moisture source and/or rot damaged wood.
 Eliminating high moisture conditions, improving ventilation, correcting the conditions that are conducive to rotting wood and replacing rot damaged wood will usually eliminate the wood boring insect activity, providing that the building is properly maintained thereafter.